Firewall for Freedom

 The ultimate power in our democracy lies with the people, not with any single elected official.

-Donald Trump will be inaugurated for a second time as the 47th President of the United States on January 20, 2025, and has pledged to immediately enact policies that will attack immigrant communities, LGBTQ+ students, people seeking reproductive healthcare, those who dissent, and many more.
+President Trump has begun enacting policies that attack immigrant communities, LGBTQ+ students, people seeking reproductive healthcare, those who dissent, and many more.

 But we have been preparing for this moment to ensure we are ready to fight back against the Trump administration's unprecedented threats to restrict our civil rights and liberties.
 The next four years will be challenging, but with your help, we will to put up the fight of the century.